Finding a Learning Style

 Cameron, who is dyslexic, didn’t consider it possible for him to be able to do a degree, until technology became available that could support him in his study.

-With the right tools, the Open Polytechnic Bachelor of Social Work student has excelled with a little help from the Learning Centre.
+With the right tools, the Open Polytechnic Bachelor of Social Work student has excelled with a little help from the Library and Learning Centre.
 This help has included supplying printed course materials in a format compatible with a screen reader and arranging for the services of a reader/ writer to be made available for Cameron.

 “I have a computer system that I can talk to that writes for me.
 Basically this made it possible for me to do it in the first place.”